 The counseling process used in rehab should be continued in aftercare.
 Although clients may not be able to work with the same counselors, they can find qualified professionals and even ask their rehab counselors for a referral.
 Follow-up counseling provides recovering heroin users the ability to privately express their feelings and struggles as they readjust to their daily lives.
 In this safe setting, they can continue to work on themselves and release their inner feelings in a healthy way.

-Narcotics Anonymous, a non-profit 12-step program, offers recovering heroin users a similar setting to the group therapy sessions held in rehab treatment, but also brings a comprehensive life program for abstaining from drugs that relies on listening to other recovery stories and helping other struggling addicts.
+Narcotics Anonymous, a non-profit 12-step program, offers recovering heroin users a similar setting to the group therapy sessions held in rehab treatment, but also brings a comprehensive life program for abstaining from drugs that rely on listening to other recovery stories and helping other struggling addicts.
 Narcotics Anonymous focuses on a community of recovering drug users working on their lives, sharing their messages to others, and being available to one another.
 Clients coming out of rehabilitation treatment are encouraged to find local Narcotics Anonymous meetings as often as possible.
 People are also urged to find a sponsor, someone they can call up and meet with to share and talk through their problems.
 Narcotics Anonymous is one of the most successful programs for those who are willing to work on their recovery.
-Once out of rehabilitation, recovering addicts will not be forced into maintaining their sobriety, but for those that do not want to turn back to drugs and instead long to get their lives back on track, Narcotics Anonymous provides the perfect environment for self improvement and healing.
+Once out of rehabilitation, recovering addicts will not be forced into maintaining their sobriety, but for those that do not want to turn back to drugs and instead long to get their lives back on track, Narcotics Anonymous provides the perfect environment for self-improvement and healing.

 Celebrating Success Over Heroin

 Some of the most successful people in the world have faced and overcome an addiction to heroin.
 Celebrities are seen as role models for everyone from young children and teens to adults and their daily lives are often chronicled throughout the media.
-As celebrities battle through addiction they give hope and inspiration to the rest of the world.
+As celebrities battle through addiction, they give hope and inspiration to the rest of the world.
 Many actors, musicians, and athletes have beat heroin addiction through rehabilitation and gone on to have tremendous careers.

 Samuel L. Jackson

 Samuel L. Jackson, an actor famous for his roles in Pulp Fiction and Star Wars, battled his own heroin addiction before his acting career took off.
-After multiple overdoses from heroin and the threat of losing his life, loved ones, and job, Samuel L. Jackson entered a drug rehabilitation facility and began working his recovery.
+After multiple overdoses from heroin and the threat of losing his life, loved ones, and job, Samuel L. Jackson entered a drug rehabilitation facility and began working on his recovery.
 Since his release, he has maintained a strong commitment to recovery and has flourished as one of the most recognized actors of his era.
 His story shows that if you commit to recovery, you can regain your focus on other areas of your life, rebuild your family, and find success in your career.

 Once one of the most promising guitar players in the world at the bright age of 12, Jimmy Rosenberg became exposed to heroin in his late teens and lost control of his life.
 A truly advanced musician, Jimmy Rosenberg was playing with adult band mates as a young boy.
 As he grew up around older musicians, he had early access to heroin and became addicted to the drug while losing focus on his music, new wife, and kids.
 His family was torn apart until he went through drug rehabilitation and began to turn his life around.
 Knowing the importance of his music, Jimmy Rosenberg focused on his recovery despite struggles through his rehabilitation.
 After overcoming the problems of his addiction, the young guitar player was able to rejoin the music scene and immediately became one of the most exciting and memorable jazz guitarists in the world.
-Jimmy’s story shows the struggles young people face when introduced to drugs early on and how willingness to undergo treatment can bring happiness and passion back to your life.
+Jimmy’s story shows the struggles young people face when introduced to drugs early on and how willing to undergo treatment can bring happiness and passion back to your life.

 Nicole Richie’s successful battle over heroin shows another case where recovery means more than just being drug free.
 After having immense wealth and success at an early age, Nicole Richie claims she then turned to drugs out of boredom with her life.
 Through rehabilitation treatment, Nicole Richie overcame her drug addiction and found that she was given a new chance to live and enjoy her time alive.
 Now a wife and mother, Nicole Richie portrays the perfect example of how recovery means more than just abstaining from drugs; it also means living the life you want to have.